4 Day Bike Ride

 -Travel through 57,600 acres/90 miles of State Park interrupted only by quaint river towns.

--Explore some of the oldest history in the USA as you follow the route of Anthracite Coal from mine to market during the Industrial Revolution
+-Explore some of the oldest history in the USA.
+Follow the route of Anthracite Coal from mine to market during the Industrial Revolution.

 Day 1 – 36 miles: Start your adventure in the wilderness of the Lehigh Gorge State Park, riding past waterfalls and spotting wildlife as you bike on the newly connected D&L Rail Trail into the award winning town of Jim Thorpe.
 Our first night is spent surrounded by the mountains in the Inn of Jim Thorpe, circa 1849.

-Day 2 – 35 miles: After a night exploring the shops, museums and restaurants in Jim Thorpe, we’ll enjoy a hot breakfast at the Inn before we continue to follow the locks and canals along the Lehigh River to the town of Bethlehem, PA.
-Along the way we will pass the Lehigh Gap Nature Center with its protected land and stunning views of the Blue Mountain and Appalachian Trail.
+Day 2 – 37 miles: After a night exploring the shops, museums and restaurants in Jim Thorpe, we’ll enjoy a hot breakfast at the Inn before we continue to follow the locks and canals along the Lehigh River to the town of Bethlehem, PA.
+Along the way we will pass the Lehigh Gap Nature Center with its protected land.
+We will be afforded stunning views of the Blue Mountain and Appalachian Trail.
 Bethlehem, circa 1741, an old Moravian settlement, is home to cobblestone streets, quaint shops, and history around every bend.
 Spend the night in the Hotel Bethlehem where Presidents and dignitaries have stayed before you.

-Day 3 – 46 miles: After a group breakfast, we will depart Bethlehem and travel south following the path of 19th century aqueducts to the confluence of the Lehigh and Delaware Rivers.
-Visit the only operating mule drawn canal boat east of the Mississippi, tour the National Canal Museum and pass through many quaint, river villages, until we arrive in New Hope.
-New Hope is a small town with a big city feel, bustling nightlife, and cultural attractions such as the Bucks County Playhouse.
+Day 3 – 47 miles: After a group breakfast, we will depart Bethlehem and travel south following the path of 19th century aqueducts to the confluence of the Lehigh and Delaware Rivers.
+Visit the only operating mule drawn canal boat east of the Mississippi.
+Tour the National Canal Museum and pass through many quaint, river villages, until we arrive in New Hope.
+New Hope is a small town with a big city feel.
+It offers bustling nightlife and cultural attractions such as the Bucks County Playhouse.

-For a detailed day by day itinerary, please call 570.325.3654 and ask for Janet OR send an email to Info@PoconoBiking.com
+For a detailed day by day itinerary, please call 570.325.3654 and ask for Sierra OR send an email to Info@PoconoBiking.com

 - 14th through 17th